Dev-Jace/pokedex/README.md

 Potential functionality improvements to make:
  - Update the CLI to support the "up" arrow to cycle through previous commands
  - Simulate battles between pokemon
- - - make all moves that could be learned available
+ - - make all moves that could normally be learned available
    - make a "stamina" to limit move spamming
  - Add more unit tests
  - Refactor your code to organize it better and make it more testable